silverstone-i/pg-schemata/CHANGLOG.md

 - Spreadsheet-driven testing and import using structured test files

 ### 🛠 Refactors
+- Improved logging format in QueryModel
+- Removed `attachToCallDb` and related tests
+- Streamlined index exports
+- Refactored `findAll` and `findById` to reuse `findWhere`
+- Added column property validation in schemaBuilder
+- Consolidated and replaced lodash usage
+- Migrated from Jest to Vitest with cleaner test output
 - Enhance `logQuery` to include parameters and improve error logging format (`5d08f35`)
 - Rename `schema` to `dbSchema` in `schemaBuilder` for consistency (`c7dcd40`)
 - Remove internal error handling method from `TableModel` to streamline code (`dd40395`)